finimize/fullstack-dev-challenge/README.md

 (install Yarn [here](https://yarnpkg.com/en/docs/install)).

 There is one basic test written in the client, which you can run by performing `cd client` and then `yarn test`.
-Any new client tests can be added using Jest.
+If you want to add new client tests you can use Jest.

-Mocha has been installed on the server to allow you to create server tests, although none have been written yet.
+Mocha has been installed on the server to allow you to create server tests if you wish, although none have been written yet.

 ## The challenge